mzeefilexy/shinyTour/README.md

 ## Edit mode
 In edit mode, you can change the text of the group or input to describe.
 You can write knitr chunck and it will be rendered in display mode.
-So, it could be a good idea to hide the edit button if your application is published.
+So, it could be a good idea to hide the edit checkbox if your application is published.
 ![shinyTour edit mode](https://raw.githubusercontent.com/fxi/shinyTour/master/inst/example/img/shinyTourEdit.png)

 ## Display mode
-In display mode, let your users discore visible elements from your applications.
+In display mode, let your users learn about visible elements from your applications.
 ![shinyTour display mode](https://raw.githubusercontent.com/fxi/shinyTour/master/inst/example/img/shinyTourDisplay.png)